 In a standard SharePoint site, you’ll need to configure lists and web parts to support project management.
 For the rest of this article, we’ll take a closer look at four key ways to configure your SharePoint site for project management.

 4 Quick Steps To Set Up SharePoint For Project Management

-- Use the Quick Launch to manage the project management process
+1. Use the Quick Launch to manage project processes

 2. Manage tasks with work management lists and dashboards

 All SharePoint team sites come with a Project Tasks list, which you can use to create the project schedule and manage the project plan.

 Once the project is planned and responsibilities are assigned, create a series of work reports to track the tasks and work associated with the project.

 With tasks in place, you can create add custom views to the list for easy tracking.
 These views can include:

 - All Tasks: a view of the Tasks List with no filter, showing the full project plan.

 - My Tasks: a view of the Tasks List with parameters “assigned to equals me” (the logged-in user) – giving each team member a place to manage their individual tasks.
 As team members work on the project and update their tasks, the project manager has a quick view of the progress of the project.